 Worship leaders must be members of the Methodist Church, and are appointed to serve in this role within their local church.
 The Church Council is responsible for accepting prospective worship leaders for training, providing them with opportunities to develop their skills and for appointing them to their role.
 Worship leaders serve for a period of three years, following which their appointment can be renewed by their Church Council based on the recommendation of the local preachers’ meeting.

 Since September 2015 the authorised training course for worship leaders has been Worship: Leading & Preaching.
 Worship leaders study alongside local preachers on this course.
 The training requirements for worship leaders were clarified by the Ministries Committee in March 2018.
 An extract from the paper is available for download here.

 Responsibility lies with the Church Councils to determining the appropriate training for worship leaders in their church, with guidance and support from the Local Preachers’ Meeting.
-Worship: Leading & Preaching modules 1-4 provides a tailor-made training programme for Worship Leaders, but the Church Council may decide that it is more appropriate to their circumstances to use a smaller selection of material from Worship: Leading & Preaching.
-They should take advice from the circuit Local Preachers’ Meeting and local Tutor in making this choice.
+Worship: Leading & Preaching modules 1-4 provides a tailor-made training programme for Worship Leaders, but the Church Council may decide that it is more appropriate in their context to use a smaller selection of material from Worship: Leading & Preaching.
+We have produced some Guidelines for Church Councils in choosing the right level of training for their worship leaders.
+In all cases, Church Councils should take advice from their circuit Local Preachers' Meeting and local Tutor in making this choice.